conduktor/conduktor-coding-challenge/README.md

 Don't hesitate to do the challenges presented here and tell us: jobs@conduktor.io!

-We're constantly hiring:
+We're hiring:

 - **Software Engineers**, familiar with the Apache Kafka ecosystem (as Developers & Ops) and experimented with the JVM (Kotlin/Scala, a bit of Java), with an interest for smart UI/UX.
-- **Front-end Developers**, experimented with the front-ends technologies (React mostly) with an great interest for smart UI/UX.
+- **Front-end Developers**, experimented with the front-ends technologies (React mostly) with a great interest for smart UI/UX.
+- **DevOps & Cloud Engineer**, experimented with Terraform, CI/CD, GCP and AWS.

 More details about the jobs and the company here: https://www.conduktor.io/jobs/